Ask AI

 Pathophysiology

-The pathophysiology of AO involves the degeneration of articular cartilage.
+The pathophysiology of ankle OA involves the degeneration of articular cartilage.
 This degeneration leads to bone-on-bone contact, causing pain and stiffness.
 Additionally, changes in the subchondral bone have been implicated in the progression of OA.
 The disease also involves the synovium and joint capsules, leading to inflammation and further joint damage.

 1